gjpelletier/stepAIC/README.md

 from stepAIC import stepwise, lasso
 ```

 ## Example 1.
+Use Lasso regression to analyze diabetes data

-Use Lasso regression to analyze the diabetes data set provided by sklearn
+In this example we will use Lasso regression to analyze the diabetes data available from sklearn.

 Running the following code:
 ```